PaulaScholz/DotNetCoreApplicationLogging/README.md

 ## Abstract

-This project illustrates [Event Tracing for Windows](https://docs.microsoft.com/en-us/windows/win32/etw/event-tracing-portal) (ETW) messaging inside a DLL, sending diagnostic messages to an [EventListener](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.tracing.eventlistener?view=net-5.0) inside the main application, where they are recorded by a number of log providers using methods in the [Microsoft.Extensions.Logging](https://docs.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line) namespace.
+This project illustrates [Event Tracing for Windows](https://docs.microsoft.com/en-us/windows/win32/etw/event-tracing-portal) (ETW) messaging inside a .Net Core DLL, sending diagnostic messages to an [EventListener](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.tracing.eventlistener?view=net-5.0) inside the main application, where they are recorded by a number of log providers using methods in the [Microsoft.Extensions.Logging](https://docs.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line) namespace.

 The project makes use of techniques and is derived from code inside a [blog article](https://badecho.com/index.php/2021/01/26/net-library-log/) by [Mr. Matthew Weber](https://badecho.com/index.php/about-omni/), a talented engineer, celebrated game hacker, and founder of Bad Echo, LLC.
 I have slightly modified and extended his system to marry ETW with `Microsoft.Extensions.Logging`, providing a comprehensive logging system for use in Windows Forms, WPF, and .Net Console applications under .Net Core.